Scape Design Timesheet Case Study

 By consolidating revenue and charge out rates, landscape architects find a way to reduce complexity and get a clear view on jobs as they happen

 London-based Scape Design Associates are a leading landscape architecture, urban design and resort planning agency with clients all around the world.
+Managing multiple consecutive projects, in varying stages of completion is critical.

 Working on complex projects that are often subject to tight timescales, a successful business like this faces the constant threat of profits being eroded by over-servicing.
 The only way to prevent that is to ensure you have a clear view of the hours being worked, not just by juniors but across the board.

 Until a few years ago, this wasn’t something the agency could take for granted.
+In fact, it was an ongoing cause of stress each month and an recurring expenditure of internal hours.

 For a number of years, Scape Design Associates had been using Project Minder.